 Haunted Happenings Inside El Paso’s Plaza Theatre

-The beautiful and majestic Plaza Theatre has long been rumored to be haunted.
-Built as a movie house in 1930 and almost demolished to make way for a parking lot in the late 80s, the historic venue is now home to concerts, Broadway shows, and other performing arts.
+Built as a movie house in 1930 and almost demolished to make way for a parking lot in the late 80s, the historic Plaza Theatre is now home to concerts, Broadway shows, and other performing arts.

 But many say that's not all it is home to.